 For the Filling:

 Meanwhile, In a medium sauce pan, add lentils, 2 C (460g) water, bayleaf and 1/2 tsp sea salt.
-Bring lentils to a simmer and cook on medium heat, uncovered for about 30 minutes.
+Bring lentils to a simmer and cook on medium heat continuing to simmer, uncovered for about 30 minutes.
+They should be tender when done.
 Set aside.

 While the lentils are cooking, boil the remaining 2 1/2 C (690g) water in a tea kettle.
 Place dried porcini in a bowl and pour the 2 1/2 C (690g) of very hot water over the porcini.
 Cover and rehydrate for about 30 minutes.
 Through a fine mesh strainer lined with cheese cloth or coffee filter, drain the porcini pushing/squeezing the porcini and excess broth through the strainer, reserving the broth into a large 2-4 C measuring cup.
 Set the broth aside, remove the cheese cloth, and put the porcini in the strainer.
 Rinse the porcini under cold running water over the sink.
 Squeeze out excess water through the strainer and into the sink.